Reds vs. Mets Player Props Betting Odds

-Jonathan India and Pete Alonso are two of the top players with prop bets on the table when the Cincinnati Reds and the New York Mets play at Great American Ball Park on Tuesday (starting at 6:40 PM ET).
+Those looking to place a player prop wager can find odds for Pete Alonso, Jonathan India and others in the New York Mets-Cincinnati Reds matchup at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!